 - Hershey's Kisses - Try Hershey's Valentine's Hugs & Kisses (milk chocolate kisses and "milk chocolates hugged by white chocolate") in Valentine's packaging.
 As always, read the label for the most up-to-date information.
 Hershey's will put "gluten-free" right on the package when the product is gluten-free.

-For more gluten-free candy idea to include in your Valentine’s Day Gift Basket, get my free printable:
+For more gluten-free candy ideas to include in your Valentine's Day Gift Basket, get my free printable Valentine's Day Candy List.

 Gluten-Free, Romantic Dinner Out